College of Sciences Undergraduate Research Program (COSURP)

 Eurofins is looking for science interns to join our teams at Central Analytics Lab and GeneScan Lab located in the UNO Research and Technology Park, within walking distance of campus.
 This is an exciting learning opportunity for young scientists and we look forward to working with the interns hired as they grow their skills in our lab.
 These are paid internships.
 Work will be conducted beginning in the summer through the end of the school year.
 Interns selected for the program will also receive a $1500 tuition scholarship.

-- Applicants should be juniors or seniors in various science programs with preference given to students in Analytical Chemistry or Molecular Biology.
+- Applicants should be juniors or seniors in various science programs with preference given to students in Analytical Chemistry, Computer Science, or Molecular Biology.
 Laboratory experience is preferable.

 - Applicants must be full time students (12 credit hours).